n8rob/al-qasida/data_processing/README.md

 - `prompt_templates`: This directory contains prompt templates for monolingual commands (and the scripts and files to recreate them).
 - `src2info.py`: This contains constants to be imported in `./create_dataset.py`.

+We have already run `./prompt_templates/json/make_template_jsons.py` to prepare prompt templates for monolingual commands; outputs are already provided.
+We just included the file in case people want to customize.
+If customizing, this script would need to be run after `create_dataset.py` before running the AL-QASIDA evaluation.

+After completing the steps in this README, please proceed to [../eval/README.md](../eval/README.md)